ramosipd/azure-service-emulators/ServiceBus/README.md

 ## Notes on the Service Bus Emulator

 - The emulator is the official Microsoft Azure Service Bus emulator.
-- It requires SQL Edge as a dependency for message persistence.
 - The emulator runs on port 5672 for AMQP and 5300 for management.
 - Authentication is handled through SAS tokens.
 - Messages are persisted in the SQL Edge database.